GoogleCloudPlatform/PerfKitBenchmarker/ReadMeSoftLayer.txt

 A private & public VLAN id specified to ensure VMs are located on the same vlan.
 VLAN ids can be queried with: slcli vlan list
+The risk of specifing a VLAN is there is a chance no resources will be available for that VLAN
 >python pkb.py --cloud=SoftLayer --benchmarks=ping  --machine_type="{ \"nic\": 1000, \"public_vlan_id\": 1205613, \"private_vlan_id\": 1205615}"

+Storage
+Work in progress
+>python pkb.py --cloud=SoftLayer --benchmarks=fio  --machine_type="{ \"nic\": 1000}" --softlayer_provisioned_iops=500